 - The number and quality of the links pointing to the websites

-- The quality and accuracy of the information associated with the map listing (which can be managed from Google My Business)
+- The quality and accuracy of the information associated with the map listing (which can be managed from Google Business Profile)

 - The number and accuracy of citations (name, address, and phone number) for each business

 - The number, quality, and frequency of business reviews